Westfield-Codes/github/README.md

-# :wave: The Basics of Git and GitHub
+# :wave: The Basics of Git and GitHub: Westfield Codes

-## 🤓 Course overview and learning outcomes

-The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform.

 ## :octocat: Git and GitHub

-**Git is a distributed Version Control System (VCS) that helps track changes as you work on new software development projects.** Git tracks the changes you make so you always have a record of what you’ve worked on and you can easily revert back to an older version of your code if need be.
+**Git helps track changes as you work on projects.** Git tracks the changes you make so you always have a record of what you’ve worked on and you can easily revert back to an older version of your code if need be.
 It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source!

-**GitHub is a collaboration platform.** From software to legal documents, you can count on GitHub to help you do your best work with the collaboration and security tools your team needs.
-With GitHub, you can keep projects completely private, invite the world to collaborate, and streamline every step of your project.

-**GitHub is also a powerful version control tool.** GitHub uses Git, the most popular open source version control software, to track every contribution and contributor to your project—so you know exactly where every line of code came from.
+**GitHub is a collaborative web platform.** GitHub uses Git to track every contribution and contributor to your project—so you know exactly where every line of code came from.

-**GitHub helps people do much more.** GitHub is used to build some of the most advanced technologies in the world.
-Whether you're visualizing data or building a new game, there's a whole community and set of tools on GitHub that can get you to the next step.
-This course starts with the basics, but we'll dig into the rest later.

 ## 💻 GitHub features